Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 This approach enables:

 - structural understanding of instability
+- identification of transition zones
-- detection of transition regions
+- detection of coupling emergence
-- analysis of system dynamics beyond convergence
+- analysis beyond solver convergence

 ---

 ## Status

 ⚠️ Experimental / research stage
-⚠️ Not yet validated across systems
+⚠️ Internal dynamics validated
+⚠️ Physical coupling still under investigation

 ---

-## Core Insight
+## Core Insight (Updated)

-> Geometry → Dynamics → Memory → Resonance → Structure
+> Stability is not a state.
+>
+> It is a structure that emerges
+> where flow, memory, and closure intersect —
+>
+> and it exists only in the transition
+> between expansion and collapse.